Foreign support of Uganda in the Uganda–Tanzania War: Palestine Liberation Organisation

 The PLO commanders were deeply involved in planning a counter-offensive to drive back the TPDF which had occupied southern Uganda.
 This combined Ugandan-Libyan-Palestinian operation resulted in the Battle of Lukaya during which PLO fighters served in the Ugandan units, with Colonel Hamdan co-commanding tank and infantry forces, while Major Erekat assumed command of part of the artillery.
 The PLO later claimed that only 1 Palestinian was killed, and 8 wounded, including Hamdan, Erekat, and Awad.
 The latter were subsequently evacuated, and treated at a hospital in Athens.
 After the Battle of Lukaya, Amin declared on radio that the PLO was fighting alongside the Uganda Army.
 Regardless, the Palestinians continued to officially deny their involvement.
 A PLO envoy told Tanzanian officials on 21 March that his organization wanted to maintain good relations with Tanzania.

 Following the defeat at Lukaya, the PLO leadership sent Mahmoud Da'as as new commander with a last batch of 75 guerrillas as reinforcements.
 As part of this group, Colonel Abd al-Ghaffar Hilmi al-Ghoul sent a platoon of the Fatah's elite Force 17.
 Realizing that the war was lost, Da'as organized his forces into two groups.
 One continued to assist the Ugandans in defending Kampala, the other secured evacuation routes from Uganda.
 At the time of the Tanzanian Operation Dada Idi, PLO troops were stationed at Mpigi south of the Ugandan capital.
 After resisting some time during the Fall of Kampala, the PLO troops withdrew into northern Uganda.
 Da'as reportedly managed to safely bring most of his men to Sudan.

 Several PLO fighters were killed during the conflict, though their number remains disputed.
 The PLO admitted to have lost twelve fighters in Uganda, counting the dead and those missing in action.
 In contrast, Tanzanian officers claimed that 200 Palestinians had been killed during the conflict.
 According to Mugabe, a number of PLO commandos surrendered to the TPDF, and were repatriated following "long diplomatic negotiations".

-Following the Uganda–Tanzania War, the PLO was able to maintain good relations with Tanzaian, as President Nyerere believed that the Palestinians had only supported Amin due to their lack of other allies.
+Following the Uganda–Tanzania War, the PLO was able to maintain good relations with Tanzania, as President Nyerere believed that the Palestinians had only supported Amin due to their lack of other allies.
 He even allowed the organization to elevate its office in Dar es Salaam to full embassy.
 Several PLO officers involved in the Uganda–Tanzania War rose to high positions: Both Erekat as well as Da'as were eventually promoted to major generals; Da'as became head of the PLO's Yarmouk Forces after Saad Sayel's death.